Reintroducing scarcity How entertainment can find value amid the growing digital clutter

 The audience side:

-Ever more content is being produced faster by rival platforms to keep consumers from getting bored and switching to another service.
-Rather than drawing in audiences with high-value, truly exclusive content, they are chasing the hype of the next new thing, on a hamster wheel that is going too fast to slow down now
+- Ever more is being produced faster by platforms to keep consumers from bored and switching to another Rather than drawing in audiences high-value, truly exclusive content, they chasing the hype of the new thing, on a hamster that is going too fast slow down now

-Even with increased amount of time available through flexible working, a majority of work-from-home (WFH) workers are women of parenting age.
-These workers, in addition to the full-time, unpaid carers, which in the UK alone numbered around million (according to last UK census), indicate that there is an untapped space here for entertainment as a background activity that can be layered over their normal work and make it more enjoyable
+- Even with amount of time available through working, a majority of work-from-home workers are women of parenting These workers, in addition to full-time, unpaid carers, which in UK alone numbered around million to last UK census), indicate there is an untapped space for entertainment as a background that can be layered over normal work and make it enjoyable

-The counterbalance to the increasingly saturated attention economy of digital entertainment is a cultural swing back to valuing real-life experiences, tangible objects, and authenticity
+- The counterbalance the increasingly saturated attention economy digital entertainment is a cultural back to valuing real-life experiences, objects, and authenticity

-If digital entertainment is as ubiquitous as water, lived experiences are what they need to stay hydrated for.
-The two go hand in hand, but the IRL touchpoints are what makes the fan experience worthwhile
+- If digital is as ubiquitous as water, experiences are what they need stay hydrated for.
+The two hand in hand, but the touchpoints are what makes the experience worthwhile

 The industry side:

-2022’s web focused on the opportunity spaces of the metaverse, VR, and NFTs, however, the true technology disruptor has been the emergence of machine-learning artificial intelligence (AI), which allows users to auto-generate passable content at near instantaneous speeds
+- 2022’s web on the opportunity spaces of metaverse, VR, and NFTs, however, true technology disruptor has been emergence of machine-learning artificial intelligence which allows users to auto-generate content at near instantaneous speeds

-As the technology develops, expect AI to be able to generate video clips, and even, one day, games.
-While this will be a huge boon to independent creators, it will also cut out roles across entertainment in larger companies that can outsource everything
+- As the develops, expect AI to be to generate video clips, and one day, games.
+While this be a huge boon to creators, it will also cut roles across entertainment in larger that can outsource everything

-Alongside this, faster, automated production will mean more content being made faster than ever, which will worsen the current attention saturation situation
+- Alongside this, automated production will mean more being made faster than ever, will worsen the current attention situation

-Clever ways of involving fans in creative challenges, repositioning brands and marketers as individuals with their own perspectives, and trying to generate brand fandom through quality content creation and storytelling are all necessary adaptations
+- Clever ways involving fans in creative challenges, brands and marketers as individuals their own perspectives, and trying generate brand fandom through quality creation and storytelling are all adaptations

-- The blurring of digital and analogue is opening up new spaces for ‘translator’ applications and devices, but the digital-native desire to engage with the tangible world around them seems to spring from a discomfort with the existential disassociation inherent to digital-first life x
+- The blurring digital and analogue is opening new spaces for ‘translator’ applications devices, but the digital-native desire engage with the tangible world them seems to spring from discomfort with the existential disassociation to digital-first life x

-- Digital entertainment can, of course, fit in alongside these valuable experiences, which are becoming the cultural cornerstones around which the digital propositions are built – but it is increasingly important for entertainment companies to remember that their digital offerings need to be value adds, not detractors
+- Digital entertainment of course, fit in alongside valuable experiences, which are becoming cultural cornerstones around which the propositions are built – but is increasingly important for entertainment to remember that their digital need to be value adds, detractors

 Companies and brands mentioned in this report: Apple TV+, BTS, BeReal, Bridgerton, ChatGPT, DALL-E, Decentraland, Disney+, Instagram, OpenAI, Meta, Paramount+, Peacock, Spatial, TikTok